 -Bottle Sterilizer: A steam bottle sterilizer is the choice of many parents, thanks to its quick and convenient operation.

 A bottle sterilizer can eliminate up to 99.99% of bacteria using no chemicals, soaps, or any other substances – just steam.

 This natural cleaning method is safe and efficient.
-In fact, the Baby Brezza One-Step Sterilizer & Dryer will sanitize up to 6 bottles in only 8 minutes.
+In fact, the Baby Brezza One-Step Sterilizer & Dryer, one of the best baby bottle sterilizers, will sanitize up to 6 bottles in only 8 minutes.